Hyundai Hope On Wheels

 - Host a Hyundai Hope On Wheels handprint ceremony at the institution's location or virtually during August or September (National Childhood Cancer Awareness Month)

-The handprint ceremony is the organization's signature event where children impacted by cancer, doctors and researchers, and Hyundai partners place their painted handprints on a Hyundai vehicle, symbolizing the collective fight against pediatric cancer and hope for a cure.
+The handprint ceremony is the organisation's signature event where children impacted by cancer, doctors and researchers, and Hyundai partners place their painted handprints on a Hyundai vehicle, symbolising the collective fight against paediatric cancer and hope for a cure.

 What the Funder Values

-Based on their mission and grant descriptions, successful applications should emphasize:
+Based on their mission and grant descriptions, successful applications should emphasise:

 -

-Innovation: The organization prioritizes research proposals that bring new approaches to the field.
+Innovation: The organisation prioritises research proposals that bring new approaches to the field.
 Proposals should clearly articulate what makes the research innovative.

 -

-Impact Potential: Demonstrate how the research will have significant impact on improving cures, outcomes, or understanding of pediatric cancer.
+Impact Potential: Demonstrate how the research will have significant impact on improving cures, outcomes, or understanding of paediatric cancer.
 Quantify expected benefits where possible.

 -

-Translational Focus: For Scholar Hope Grants, emphasize direct patient connection and how research translates to clinical care.
+Translational Focus: For Scholar Hope Grants, emphasise direct patient connection and how research translates to clinical care.

 -